-History may see this time as a change from building and planting churches as we have known it, to focusing more on building people where they are already divinely planted.
-This will not just be equipping people to start a prayer group or bring people to our box or our programs.
-Instead, people will be equipped to honestly and purely love those around them—and the vulnerable—loving them and walking with them and giving them the best resources to achieve God’s design for their lives.
+History may view this era as a fundamental transition from building and planting churches as we have traditionally known them, to focusing on building people exactly where they are already divinely planted.
+This shift is not merely about equipping congregants to start a prayer group or invite neighbors to a specific building or program.
+Instead, it is about empowering people to purely love those around them—including the most vulnerable—while walking alongside them and providing the resources necessary to achieve God’s design for their lives.

 Church planting will take on new significance when we see the “churches” are already there.
 It’s the people of God already planted in the marketplace who need to be equipped by us—not with a tired church planting model, but with an operating system and tool kit powered by the Holy Spirit to love people authentically and supernaturally.
 It’s a shift from the recent emphasis on the production of Sunday services to developing our people with more customized care, communication and investment of resources in them.